yoon-group/yoon-group.github.io/_pages/about.md

 ---
 Our primary research objective is to enhance our fundamental understanding of the processes of flow, transport, mixing, and reaction in porous and fractured media across various scales.
 A central research question guiding our work is: ‘How do flow and transport processes at different scales influence each other?’
 To explore this question, we employ a comprehensive approach that integrates theoretical, computational, experimental, and field-based methodologies.

-We are currently looking for a motivated post-doctoral associate with expertise in fluid-rock interaction and microfluidics, as well as a Ph.D. student to study karst hydrology.
-If your research interests align with these areas, please consider sending your CV to Dr. Yoon (yoon.s@ufl.edu) to explore potential collaborative opportunities.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.